ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_ChecksFinder.md

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.

-## What does randomization do to this game?

-Recipes are removed from the crafting book and shuffled into the item pool.
-It can also optionally change which structures appear in each dimension.
-Crafting recipes are re-learned when they are received from other players as item checks, and occasionally when completing your own achievements.

 ## What is considered a location check in ChecksFinder?

 Location checks in are completed when the player finds a spot on a board that has the archipelago logo.
 The bottom of